FacultadDeIngenieria/ayed/presentation/unionfind/presentation.md

 class: center, middle, inverse

-# Caso de estudio: Union-Find
+# Case study: Union-Find

 ---

-# Conceptos
+# Concepts

-* Pasos para desarrollar un algoritmo usable:
+* Steps to develop an algorithm:
-  * Modelar el problema.
+  * Problem modelling
-  * Encontrar un algoritmo para resolverlo.
+  * Find an algorithm that solves the problem
-  * ¿Es lo suficientemente rápido? ¿es una solución in-memory?
+  * Is it fast enough?
+Is an in-memory solution?
-  * Si no lo es, encontrar el problema por qué.
+  * If not, find why
-  * Solucionar es problema.
+  * Solve that new problem
-  * Iterar hasta que uno esté satisfecho :-).
+  * Iterate until you are satisfied :-)

 ---

-# Problema: Dynamic Connectivity
+# Problem: Dynamic Connectivity

 * We start with the following problem specification: The input is a sequence of pairs of integers, where each integer represents an object of some type and we are to interpret the pair p q as meaning “p is connected to q.”